sunericd/TISSUE/README.md

                                              grouping_method="kmeans_gene_cell", k=4, k2=2)
 ```

+    /home/edsun/anaconda3/envs/tissue/lib/python3.8/site-packages/sklearn/cluster/_kmeans.py:870: FutureWarning: The default value of `n_init` will change from 10 to 'auto' in 1.4.
+Set the value of `n_init` explicitly to suppress the warning
+      warnings.warn(
+    /home/edsun/anaconda3/envs/tissue/lib/python3.8/site-packages/sklearn/cluster/_kmeans.py:870: FutureWarning: The default value of `n_init` will change from 10 to 'auto' in 1.4.
+Set the value of `n_init` explicitly to suppress the warning
+      warnings.warn(
+    /home/edsun/anaconda3/envs/tissue/lib/python3.8/site-packages/sklearn/cluster/_kmeans.py:870: FutureWarning: The default value of `n_init` will change from 10 to 'auto' in 1.4.
+Set the value of `n_init` explicitly to suppress the warning
+      warnings.warn(
+    /home/edsun/anaconda3/envs/tissue/lib/python3.8/site-packages/sklearn/cluster/_kmeans.py:870: FutureWarning: The default value of `n_init` will change from 10 to 'auto' in 1.4.
+Set the value of `n_init` explicitly to suppress the warning
+      warnings.warn(
+    /home/edsun/anaconda3/envs/tissue/lib/python3.8/site-packages/sklearn/cluster/_kmeans.py:870: FutureWarning: The default value of `n_init` will change from 10 to 'auto' in 1.4.
+Set the value of `n_init` explicitly to suppress the warning
+      warnings.warn(

 Finally, we can calibrate the spatial uncertainty measures to get calibration scores and then use those to extract prediction intervals for any confidence level $1-\alpha$.
 This is done with `tissue.main.conformalize_prediction_interval()`